VyLanTran/WordleGame/README.md

 - Letter that appear at the correct position will be marked with the "*" symbol

 ## About the program
 - This is a simple a version of the Wordle game.
-All instructions and inputs will appear on the console only.
+All instructions and inputs will appear on the console only
-- The program takes into account all possible cases (e.g: words with wrong lenth, words that don't exist, player wants to play again/quit the game, etc) and gives user proper instruction to avoid termination at the middle of the game.
+- The program takes into account all possible cases (e.g: words with wrong lenth, words that don't exist, player wants to play again/quit the game, etc) and gives user proper instruction to avoid termination at the middle of the game
+- The dictionary of the game is created by going through 6 novels on the Internet and filtering out all valid 5-letter words